Clownvin/DungeonScape-MMORPG/README.md

 ![alt text](https://i.imgur.com/TYpHUpE.png)

-Requires a few of my other projects to be on buildpath:
+Requires a few of my other projects to be on buildpath (they are NOT included automatically in this repository:

 For Server, API, and Client: